Hosting UPDATED: 26 February 2023

 • Better security: By dividing the infrastructure into separate tiers, you can enforce different levels of security and even different types.
 You can place multiple firewalls between each tier and have very high restrictions on who can connect to a tier and from where.
 This means that in the case of a security incident, the attacker will not be able to gain access to the whole system.

 • Better maintenance: Software upgrading operations are less error-prone and simpler by having the operating system configuration, applications and such, provisioned differently for each tier.
-If everything is hosted on a single machine, there is a danger that if one software upgrade goes wrong, the machine can experience downtime.
-By using separate tiers you mitigate all of that because there is no danger of one failed software upgrade affecting other areas of the system.
+When a provider hosts everything on a single machine, there is a risk that if one software upgrade goes wrong, the machine may experience downtime.
+By using separate tiers you mitigate all of that because if a software upgrade fails, there is no danger that it will affect other areas of the system.

 But the benefits are not only technical ones.
 Having your website hosted on a high availability architecture translates to benefits for your business too: